ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 ### Pros
 - mentally clear on what my focus is on each day
-- teammates are clear on my avaiability and focus
+- teammates are clear on my availability and focus

 ### Cons
 - Pretty rigid: What if I have critical meetings on Tuesday?